alecksmart/simple-vim-settings/README.md

-# Simple Vim Settings
+# Simple vim Settings

-This repository contains a streamlined Vim configuration with plugins and settings to enhance your Vim experience.
+This repository contains a streamlined vim configuration with plugins and settings to enhance your vim experience.
 It is designed to be easily installed on any system using Vundle as the plugin manager.

 ## Features

-- **Vundle** – Plugin management for Vim.
+- **Vundle** – Plugin management for vim.
-- **Popular Plugins** such as:
+- **Popular plugins** such as:
   - [NERDTree](https://github.com/preservim/nerdtree) – File explorer.
   - [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) – Fuzzy file finder.
   - [vim-commentary](https://github.com/tpope/vim-commentary) – Easy commenting.